Thamizhini-D/Thamizhini-D/README.md

 - 👋 Hi, I’m @Thamizhini-D
-- 👀 I’m interested in chemistry
+- 👀 I’m interested in Data science & Chemistry
-- 🌱 I’m currently learning coding in python
+- 🌱 I’m currently learning coding in Python
 - 📫 How to reach me?
 Don't.

 <!---